CarlGao4/Demucs-Gui/README.md

 **Make sure that you have discrete Intel graphics card or an Intel CPU that is 11th generation or newer with integrated graphics card** (Because we need its driver)

 1. Install latest Intel graphics driver ([Windows link](https://www.intel.com/content/www/us/en/download/785597/intel-arc-iris-xe-graphics-windows.html)).
 This accelerator requires Intel® Arc™ & Iris® Xe Graphics driver (which means, Intel® Arc™ A-Series Graphics, Intel® Iris® Xe Graphics, and Intel® Core™ Ultra Processors with Intel® Arc™ Graphics).
 Though I would discourage you to use this "accelerator" with integrated graphics card as it may even slower than pure CPU sometimes.
-2. Install Python (and git if you'd like to clone this repository) to your system.
+2. Install Python and git.
+It's recommended to use a virtual environment like conda.
 3. Clone this repository and switch to this branch.
 You should run `git submodule update --init --recursive` since 1.1a2 version.
 4. Use pip to install all packages in [requirements_intel_gpu_mkl.txt](requirements_intel_gpu_mkl.txt).
 ```bash